Thinkslip/Movie-App/README.md

 # Movie Watchlist & Review App

-This is a full-stack web application allowing users to search for movies, maintain a personal watchlist, and write/manage movie reviews.
+A full-stack web application allowing users to search for movies, maintain a personal watchlist, and write/manage movie reviews.
 It features a dark themed frontend built with React and a backend API built with Node.js and Express.

 ## Features